angular/components/src/lib/expansion/expansion.md

 ### Expansion-panel content

-Each expansion panel must include a header and may optionally include an action bar.
+Each expansion-panel must include a header and may optionally include an action bar.

 #### Header